Location: Dayton, TN

-Professor of Engineering (level commensurate with experience).
+Assistant/Associate/Professor of Engineering in general engineering program with concentrations in mechanical, biological, and computing (level commensurate with experience).
 The position requires academic excellence in the areas of teaching, scholarship and service with emphasis on teaching.
-Bryan College currently offers a Bachelor of Science in Engineering degree with concentration options including civil and mechanical engineering.
-New concentration areas of bioengineering and engineering and computing are to be launched in the Fall of 2019.
-The Vogel School of Engineering opened in the fall of 2018 with a freshman class of 25 students.
-Enrollment is projected to increase yearly as the program develops.
-State-of-the-art classroom and laboratory facilities are currently being constructed to accommodate the near-term program build-out to 120 students.
+Bryan College currently offers a Bachelor of Science in Engineering degree with concentration options including civil, mechanical, biological, computing, business management engineering.
+The Vogel School of Engineering opened in the fall of 2018 and currently has approximately 50 students.
+Enrollment is projected to continue to increase yearly as the program develops.
+State-of-the-art classroom and laboratory facilities have recently been constructed.

 Most importantly, the new faculty will share and promote a Christian worldview consistent with the Bryan College Statement of Belief and Community Life Standards.
 In particular, the ideal candidate will share and promote the Vogel School of Engineering Purpose Statement:

-- An earned terminal degree in Mechanical Engineering, Computer Engineering, Bioengineering or related fields
+- An earned graduate degree [doctorate preferred] in Engineering (mechanical, computing) or closely related fields

 - Teaching experience at the undergraduate level

-- U.S. citizenship or permanent authorization to work in the U.S.
+- U.S. citizenship or permanent authorization to work in the United States

 - Working in a team environment to formulate and implement policies and procedures for the Vogel School of Engineering informed by a Christian perspective.

-- Developing and teaching courses and laboratory modules relating to general engineering classes including: statics, dynamics, strength of materials, fluid mechanics, thermodynamics, heat transfer, as well as mechanical engineering concentration classes including: machine design, manufacturing engineering, kinematics and robotics, mechanical vibration, quality engineering and other courses as needed.
+- Developing and teaching courses and laboratory modules relating to general engineering classes including: fluid mechanics, thermodynamics, and heat transfer, as well as computing concentration classes and other courses as needed.

-- Administration and oversight of laboratory and maker-space facilities including specification, purchasing and O&M of equipment, maintaining compliance with all regulatory requirements, and developing and implementing policies and procedures relating to the use of the laboratory and maker-space facilities.
+- Share in administration and oversight duties of laboratory and maker-space facilities including specification, purchasing and O&M of equipment, maintaining compliance with all regulatory requirements, and developing and implementing policies and procedures relating to the safe use of the laboratory and maker-space facilities.